swcarpentry/DEPRECATED-bc/git/intermediate/00-intro.md

 A final concern,
-is that the text and graphics in their report, might fall out of sync with the code that generated them, and that they might accidentally publish a chart, their code can't reproduce and that they can no longer explain.
+is that the text and graphics in their report, might fall out of sync with the code that generated them, and that they might accidentally publish a chart their code can't reproduce and that they can no longer explain.